Emphatic Pronoun or Intensive Pronoun

 - We ourselves will patch it up.

-- We ourselves had gone to the particular place.
+- We ourselves had gone to a particular place.

 - The secretary himself welcomed us to the school. (‘himself’ emphasizes ‘secretary’)